Getting Started with the Semester

 Open your modules at least a week before the module start date

-If you aren’t able to or have pedagogical reasons against, making all of your modules available from the beginning of the course, please make sure your modules are open at least a week prior to the module start date.
+If you aren’t able to make all of your modules and module overview pages available from the beginning of the course, please make sure your modules are open at least a week prior to the module start date.
 This is very important for students juggling a variety of responsibilities and challenges.
 Generally speaking, open the modules as soon as they are ready for the students.
 The point is for students to be able to see the module overview pages in advance to be able to plan ahead.